rdemarqui/sentiment_analysis/README.md

 ## Results and Conclusions
 In this topic, we will compare all results based on the test dataset.

-In the matrix below, we can check the score of each model applied in each text preprocessing method:
+In the table 1, we can check the score of each model applied in each text preprocessing method:

 <p align="center">
 <img src="images\overall_score.png" class="center" width="90%"/>
 </p>
+<p align="center"><em>Table 1 - Overall Score</em></p>

 Comparing all preprocessing methods, on average, lemmatization brought the best result (review_text_clean_lemma = ROC 0.97125).
 Surprisingly, removing stop words did more harm than good in all cases.